 3. Purchase a new computer.
 If you wish to upgrade your university-owned machine, contact IT Client Services.

 4. I’m not sure what to do.
 If you need help or have questions about this process please fill out this short form by Oct.
-1 and someone in IT support will follow up.
+1 (extended to Nov.
+1) and someone in IT support will follow up.
 Students who need assistance can contact Student Technology Services for help.

 What happens if I don’t upgrade?